HomeCasesWidespread harms at the Cerrejón coal mine, Colombia

 • Widespread health impacts and human rights violations

 Alongside our partners, GLAN has documented these harms and submitted complaints against Anglo American, BHP, Glencore, and Ireland’s state-owned energy provider ESB.
 Despite clear evidence, the UK NCP has failed to issue a final statement or engage meaningfully with the complaint.
+In November 2025, Ireland’s NCP issued a final statement which highlighted serious insufficiencies with the Bettercoal certification scheme, used by ESB.
 The case highlights the urgent need for stronger mechanisms to hold multinational corporations accountable for environmental and human rights abuses abroad, and warns that the UK risks becoming a safe haven for corporate impunity.

 Case Timeline